 Applications beyond entanglement theory that build on the idea of state extensions include quantum data hiding \cite{brandao2011faithful} and quantum key distribution \cite{moroder2006one,myhr2009symmetric,khatri2016symmetric}.
 A complete resource theory of extendibility has also been worked out \cite{kaur2019extendibility}.

-However concrete calculations of extendibility numbers have only been done for a few types of states \cite{lami2019extendibility,Ranade2009symmetric}.
-As is often the case, it has been useful to make the problem more tractable by focusing on states with symmetry, such as Werner, isotropic or Brauer states \cite{werner1989states, keyl2002fundamentals, horodecki1999reduction}.
+However, concrete calculations of extendibility numbers have only been done for a few types of states \cite{Ranade2009symmetric, lami2019extendibility, krumnow2024extendibility,negari2025extendibility}.
+As is often the case, it has been useful to make the problem more tractable by focusing on states with symmetry, such as Werner, isotropic, or Brauer states \cite{werner1989states, keyl2002fundamentals, horodecki1999reduction}.
 These are families of states described by one or two parameters, invariant to some unitary or orthogonal actions on their Hilbert space.
-The extension problem for these has first been generally examined by Johnson and Viola in \cite{johnson2013compatible}.
-Since then, there has been many advancements in this field, most notably by the authors in \cite{jakab2022extendibility} and by Allerstorfer et al. in \cite{allerstorfer2023monogamy}.
+The extension problem for these has been first generally examined by Johnson and Viola in \cite{johnson2013compatible}.
+Since then, there have been many advancements in this field, e.g.~by the authors of the present work in \cite{jakab2022extendibility} and by Allerstorfer et al. in \cite{allerstorfer2023monogamy}.